 From dinners with mentors and guest speakers to opportunities to meet professors across the university, you’ll be inspired by the stories and experiences of North Park’s own expert faculty.
 You’ll also gain valuable career advice, connections to possible internships or graduate programs and fellowships, and encouragement to excel.

 Chicago is a rich resource for inspiration and exploration.
-As a group, the Honors Congress attends plays, concerts, readings, and other cultural experiences chosen by you and your peers.
+As a group, the Honors Program attends plays, concerts, readings, and other cultural experiences chosen by you and your peers.
 During the first-year honors seminars, your two professors will use Chicago as text and context for class discussions.
 Students consistently report back that these are some of their favorite memories from their first year in the cohort.

-One of the best aspects of the Honors Congress is the community of learners you will be a part of from your very first week in the program.
+One of the best aspects of the Honors Program is the community of learners you will be a part of from your very first week in the program.
 The first year includes two courses, one in each semester, with your fellow honors students.
 In these classrooms, you will explore some of life’s big questions, engage in some truly great thinkers and artists, and discover and use your own unique voice in discussion with others.
 The space is highly interactive, conversation, and trusting.
 It’s the perfect way to start off college with a group of highly motivated students and caring faculty.

 Fellowships and Awards

-The Honors Congress has an excellent track record with winning national fellowships, particularly the Fulbright program for recent college graduates.
+The Honors Program has an excellent track record with winning national fellowships, particularly the Fulbright program for recent college graduates.
 In the past seven years, North Park honors students have been awarded 14 prestigious Fulbright grants to spend their first year after college living and working in other countries, sharing who they are as Americans with students, colleagues, and communities.
-The professors involved in the Honors Congress will work with you as you prepare an impressive portfolio that will help you be competitive for academic and professional opportunities after college.
+The professors involved in the Honors Program will work with you as you prepare an impressive portfolio that will help you be competitive for academic and professional opportunities after college.
 Your professors will serve as advisors, providing advice and feedback as you apply for these exciting post-college options.